Vision (Marvel Comics): Film

 Vision appears in Next Avengers: Heroes of Tomorrow, voiced by Shawn MacDonald.

 Marvel Cinematic Universe

 Paul Bettany portrays Vision in media set in the Marvel Cinematic Universe.
 This version is a synthetic humanoid made of Vibranium, created by Ultron and human scientist Dr. Helen Cho and powered by the Mind Stone.
-Notably, Vision is also the first non-Asgardian to be able to lift Thor's hammer Mjolnir, deemed "worthy" of lifting it by the weapon itself.
 Vision first appears in the live-action film Avengers: Age of Ultron (2015) and makes further appearances in the live-action films Captain America: Civil War (2016) and Avengers: Infinity War (2018) as well as the live-action Disney+ miniseries WandaVision (2021).
-Additionally, alternate timeline versions of Vision appears in the Disney+ animated series What If...?
-(2021), with Bettany reprising his role.
+Additionally, alternate timeline variants of Vision appears in the Disney+ animated series What If...?
+(2021), voiced by Bettany.